Mestelan/spotify-ripper-docker/README.md

 3. `docker run -itd -v /home/user/download:/data --name spotify-ripper spotify-ripper` (or run `./init.sh`)

 ## Ripping
+Default config will use the libfdk-aac encoder compiled in the image to rip to a M4A container.
+You can use the default MP3 codec by removing `mp4 = True` and resetting `bitrate` to 320 in the config.ini

 Once the container is running, use docker exec to start ripping:

 ```bash